aa29zzjj/Project-2-Client-Server/README.md

 :checkered_flag:**On your single pdf, make a copy of your server and label it clearly as "Project2Task3Server".**

 :checkered_flag:**Take a screenshot of your client console screen.
 Show three different clients interacting with the server using three distinct ID&#39;s.
 Each client will perform one addition, one subtraction, and finally a get request.
 It will also show the client being stopped, and re-run a second time with get requests from each of the three clients.
-On your single pdf, label this screenshot as "Project2Task3ClientScreen".**
+On your single pdf, label this screenshot as "Project2Task3ClientConsole".**

-:checkered_flag:**Take a screenshot of your server console screen.
+:checkered_flag:**Take a screenshot of your server console.
 It will show each visitor's ID, the operation requested, and the value of the variable being returned.
-On your single pdf, label this screenshot as "Project2Task3ServerScreen".**
+On your single pdf, label this screenshot as "Project2Task3ServerConsole".**

 ## Task 4 Use the IntelliJ Project Name "Project2Task4"